AlgorithmicTransparencyInstitute/social-media-collector/README.md

  	3. `pushd build/firefox-std-release && zip -r0 ../firefox-$(jq .version manifest.json | tr -d \").zip ./* && popd`
 3. tag a version, push tag, `git tag v3.0.2` (or whatever).
 4. download source zip for Firefox
-5. upload source zip to Firefox with msg "There are instructions for how to build the extension in the README in the extension/ folder in the archive -- you'll want to use `$ npm run build -- --env.file=./nyu-build-config.js --env.build=release --env.config=std --env.browser=firefox` to generate the same minified, production code as in the uploaded version of the extension. "
+5. upload source zip to Firefox with msg "There are instructions for how to build the extension in the README in the extension/ folder in the archive -- you'll want to run `npm install`, then `npm ci` and then use `$ npm run build -- --env.file=./nyu-build-config.js --env.build=release --env.config=std --env.browser=firefox` to generate the same minified, production code as in the uploaded version of the extension. "

 ## Unit tests